Southclaws/fault/examples/api/README.md

 ## Running

-From the repository root, using golang 1.19+, run
+From the repository root, using golang 1.21+, run (because the slog package is needed).

 ```bash
 go run ./examples/api/main.go